-Third Party Compensation Shared by PSF and Financial Professionals Trail Compensation
+Third Party Compensation Shared by PSF and Financial Professionals Trailer Compensation

 PSF and its financial professionals receive ongoing compensation from certain investment products such as mutual funds, and alternative investments.
-This compensation (commonly known as trails or Rule 12b-1 fees) is typically paid from the assets of the investment product under a distribution or servicing arrangement with the investment sponsor and is calculated as an annual percentage of assets invested by PSF customers.
+This compensation (commonly known as trailers or Rule 12b-1 fees) is typically paid from the assets of the investment product under a distribution or servicing arrangement with the investment sponsor and is calculated as an annual percentage of assets invested by PSF customers.
 The more assets you invest in the product, the more we will be paid in these fees.
 Therefore, we have an incentive to encourage you to increase the size of your investment.
-The amount of trails received varies from product to product.
-This creates an incentive to recommend a product that pays a higher trail rather than a lower trail.
-We also have an incentive to recommend a product that pays trails (regardless of amount) rather than products that do not pay trails.
-For more information about trail compensation received with respect to a particular investment, please refer to the prospectus or offering document for the investment.
+The amount of trailers received varies from product to product.
+This creates an incentive to recommend a product that pays a higher trailer rather than a lower trailer.
+We also have an incentive to recommend a product that pays trailers (regardless of amount) rather than products that do not pay trails.
+For more information about trailer compensation received with respect to a particular investment, please refer to the prospectus or offering document for the investment.

-- Mutua Funds.
-The ongoing payment depends on the class of shares but istypicallybetween0.25% and 1% of assets annually. - Alternative Investments.
-For alternative investment products, such as private funds, trail payments will vary on an agreement-to-agreement basis.
-Trail payments for managed futures funds can be as high as 2% annually.
+- Mutual Funds.
+The ongoing payment depends on the class of shares but is typically between 0.25% and 1% of assets annually. - Alternative Investments.
+For alternative investment products, such as private funds, trailer payments will vary on an agreement-to-agreement basis.
+Trailer payments for managed futures funds can be as high as 2% annually.